C5278/recap-workshop-2025/README.md

                 - name: salesorder-connectivity
                 - name: salesorder-db
     ```
 12. Create a `lib` folder under the `srv` directory.
-This will hold your reusable notification logic (used by the rewards or inventory services).
+This will hold your reusable notification logic (used by the rewards or inventory services):

     12.1.
 Create a file named `notification.js` in the lib folder with the following content:
     ```javascript
     const cds = require("@sap/cds");